CS410-2015Fall/Group_16_Wutudu/README.md

   * BODY: {"group_user" : {"emails" : [emails]}}
   * RETURN: Request status.
 One of [
                                     {"group": {"id" : group_id, "name" : name},
-                                     "message": "All Users Invited"} 200,
-                                    "Group Not Found" 404,
+                                     "message": "All Users Invited" or "Only Some Users Were Invited"} 200, "Group Not Found" 404,
                                     "No Users Were Invited" 400,
-                                    "Failed To Invite At Least One User" 400 ]
+                                   ]
   * NOTE: Used to invite users to the group (assuming these users are friends)
 ```